-You will be required to write three short essays.
-They should be no longer than two pages, double spaced.
-I will stop reading at the bottom of the second page, and grade you only on what I’ve read.
-Extreme efforts to extend margins, squeeze in fonts, etc., will be punished.
+You will be required to write four short essays.
+They should be no longer than 500 words.
+I will stop reading at the 500th word, and grade you only on what I’ve read.
 No late papers will be accepted.

-Essay #2 is due at the start of the October 7 class and should discuss the connection between language and politics – what it is, what it should be, and the implications of the connection (or disconnection).
+Essay #2 is due by the start of the October 14 class and should discuss the connection between language and politics – what it is, what it should be, and the implications of the connection (or disconnection).

-Essay #3 is due at the start of class on November 18 and should examine the relationship between a metaphor and public policy.
+Essay #4 is due by the start of class on November 20 and should examine the relationship between a metaphor and public policy.